testdriverbot/qapatients-upgradeshopbiotecom-1746454693531/README.md

 > TestDriver is currently in limited private beta.
 [Apply for an  API key here](https://o9w85nshvub.typeform.com/to/llG1wNkE).

-In the forked repository, [add a GitHub variable](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#creating-configuration-variables-for-an-environment) named `TESTDRIVER_WEBSITE`.
-The value should be the root domain of the website you want to test (ex `https://example.com`).
+In the forked repository, [add a GitHub variable](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#creating-configuration-variables-for-an-environment) named `TESTDRIVER_WEBSITE` .
+The value should be the root domain of the website you want to test (e.g., `https://example.com`).

 ## Test Generation